Professional brand and networking Mastering LinkedIn

 What They're Secretly Asking

 Hiring managers are always moving fast.
-Their brains prefer things that are easy to handle—this is called "cognitive ease."
+Their brains prefer things that are easy to handle (this is called “cognitive ease”).
 If your link is messy with random numbers (like `/john-doe-7392b/`), it causes a tiny bit of mental effort.
 It feels incomplete.
-By making a link you can easily say out loud (like `/in/johndoe`), you suggest that you are good at sharing information simply.
-The hidden message for the hiring manager is: “This person knows how to explain tough things simply.”
+A link you can say out loud (like `/in/johndoe`) signals you know how to communicate without clutter.
+The hidden message for the hiring manager: ”This person knows how to explain tough things clearly.”
 If they can’t say your link out loud without spelling numbers, you failed the simplicity test.

 2